jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-08-15-beam-examples-4/index.md

 	--streaming --environment_type=LOOPBACK --parallelism=3 --checkpointing_interval=10000
 ```

-On Flink UI, we see the pipeline has two tasks.
-The first task is performed until windowing the input elements while the second task performs up to sending the metric records into the output topic.
+On Flink UI, we see the pipeline only has a single task.

 ![](pipeline-dag.png#center)

-On Kafka UI, we can check the output message is a dictionary of user ID and speed.
+On Kafka UI, we can check the output message is a dictionary of a word and its length.

 ![](output-messages.png#center)